The Imperfect Storytelling Tense

 • Tu: Quando era criança, eu comia gelados todos os dias.
 (When I was a kid, I used to eat ice cream every day.)

 • Amigo: Pois, a vida era mais fácil antigamente!
-(Yeah, life used to be easier in the old days!)
+(Yeah, life was easier in the old days!)

 👉 Deep Dive: How to Say "Used To" in Portuguese

-Imagine a movie scene.
-The Imperfect is the background action (it was raining, the band was playing) that gets interrupted by the main action.
-It’s also what you use when two things happen at the same time (usually with the word Enquanto, meaning “while”).
+The Imperfect works like the background action in a movie scene (it was raining, the band was playing) that gets interrupted by the main action.
+It’s also what you use when two things happen at the same time, usually with Enquanto (“while”).

 EnglishPortuguese